awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

 ### Connect Using the Server Certificate with ODBC on Microsoft Windows<a name="connecting-ssl-support-odbc-with-cert"></a>

- If you want to connect to your cluster using SSL and the server certificate, you need to download the certificate to your client computer or Amazon EC2 instance, and then configure the ODBC DSN\.
+ If you want to connect to your cluster using SSL and the server certificate, first download the certificate to your client computer or Amazon EC2 instance\.
+Then configure the ODBC DSN\.

 1. Download the [Amazon Redshift Certificate Authority Bundle](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt) to your client computer at the `lib` folder in your driver installation directory, and save the file as `root.crt`\.

 1. Open **ODBC Data Source Administrator**, and add or edit the system DSN entry for your ODBC connection\.
 For **SSL Mode**, select `verify-full` unless you use a DNS alias\.
 If you use a DNS alias, select `verify-ca`\.
 Then choose **Save**\.

-    For more information about configuring the ODBC DSN, see [Configure an ODBC Connection](configure-odbc-connection.md)\.
+    For more information about configuring the ODBC DSN, see [Configuring an ODBC Connection](configure-odbc-connection.md)\.

 ## Using SSL and Server Certificates in Java<a name="connecting-ssl-support-java"></a>